alinaivanovaoff/SadTalker/README.md

 LOGO: color and font suggestion: [ChatGPT](ai.com), logo font：[Montserrat Alternates ](https://fonts.google.com/specimen/Montserrat+Alternates?preview.text=SadTalker&preview.text_type=custom&query=mont).

-All the copyright of the demo images and audio are from communities users or the geneartion from stable diffusion.
-Free free to contact us if you feel uncomfortable.
+All the copyrights of the demo images and audio are from community users or the generation from stable diffusion.
+Feel free to contact us if you feel uncomfortable.